 Revenues, expenses and assets are recognized net of the amount of associated GST and HST, unless the GST and HST incurred is not recoverable from the taxation authority.
 In this case it is recognized as part of the cost of acquisition of the asset or as part of the expense.
 Receivables and payables are stated inclusive of the amount of GST and HST receivable or payable.
-The net amount of GST and HST recoverable from, or payable to, the taxation authority is included with other receivables or payables in the consolidated condensed balance sheets.
+The net amount of GST and HST receivables or payables in the consolidated condensed balance sheets.